 Ethics approval Joint Chinese University of Hong Kong – New Territories East Cluster Clinical Research Ethics Committee (CUHK-NTEC CREC), Ethics Committee of the Capital Region of Denmark and Danish Data Protection Agency.

 Provenance and peer review Not commissioned; externally peer reviewed.

-Data sharing statement Metagenomic sequence data set has been deposited in XXX with accession numbers YYY, ZZZ.
+Data sharing statement Metagenomic sequence data set has been deposited in European Nucleotide Archive with accession number PRJEB10878.